sr39/gizmo-debug/scripts/gizmo_documentation.md

 This will have to be modified for the machine you're using ("mpirun" may have a different syntax, but should be a completely standard MPI call: see the users' guide for whatever system you're on for the details).
 This example would run the simulation with 32 processors, and with simulation parameters as specified in the parameter file of name myparameterfile.param (discussed in detail on its own page).

 The code does not need to be recompiled for a different number of processors, or for a different problem size.
 It is necessary to recompile if you are using the code in hybrid OPENMP/MPI or PTHREADS/MPI (multi-threaded) mode, and want to change the number of threads (processors) per MPI process.
 Note that there is no formal requirement for the processor number to be a power of two (though that can sometimes be most efficient for communication).
 While GIZMO runs, it will print out various log-messages that inform you about the code activity.
 If you run a simulation interactively (as in the above call), these log-messages will appear on the screen, but you can also re-direct them to a file.

 For normal runs at any cluster computer, you will usually have to put the "mpirun" comment into a script file submitted to the computing queue (again, see your computers users guide) -- in this case, it will automatically pipe standard output/error messages to files, but you may still want to specify filenames in the script.
+This is required for the queue systems to organize the jobs, though you can usually put in special requests to run jobs in interactive mode.

+Here is a typical example SLURM script (most modern systems use this or PBS as their job submission system):

+    #!/bin/bash
+    #SBATCH -J TEST -p normal -N 100 --ntasks-per-node 16 -t 01:00:00 -A ALLOCATIONNAME
+    export OMP_NUM_THREADS=2
+    source $HOME/.bashrc
+    module purge
+    module load intel impi hdf5 fftw3 gsl ibrun ./GIZMO ./params.txt 0 1>gizmo.out 2>gizmo.err

+This is a script submitting job-name `TEST`, requesting it go in the `NORMAL` queue, run on `100` nodes, with `16` MPI tasks per node, running for 1 hour (time in HH:MM:SS format), charged to allocation `ALLOCATIONNAME`.
+We've set it to use 2 OPENMP threads.
+We've also used the module system of the machine to load the relevant shared libraries (intel compiler, intel-MPI, hdf5, fftw, and gsl here).
+We can also load the modules through our personal .bashrc file, so including both calls here is a bit redundant.
+Then we submit the job, using `ibrun` (this is like `mpirun` above: different compilers and machines have different calls for running MPI executables), to call our compiled `GIZMO` executable in the local directory, with parameterfile `params.txt` in the same directory, restartflag `0` (start from ICs).
+The `1>gizmo.out 2>gizmo.err` are standard bash prompts that redirect stdout and stderr to files with those names, respectively (otherwise the machine will decide their default names, which you may prefer).
+Note that on different machines, the modules will be different, as will the `ibrun`/`mpirun` call, as will some of the required flags.
+Some machines will use `#PBS` instead of `#SBATCH`.
+You need to read the machine user guide to know how to submit on a particular machine.
+Also read the SBATCH or PBS (whichever you are using) manual page to learn what all the different flag options are.
+Finally, you could name this script something like `runscript` and submit it with the command `sbatch runscript`.

 <a name="tutorial-interrupt"></a>